kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 **HERE BE DRAGONS**

-Kubernetes is defined as an "container-orchestration system"  and "portable, existensible platform".
+Kubernetes is defined as a "container-orchestration system"  and "portable, extensible platform".
 In this part we'll focus on how and why its built and how to leverage the extensibility of Kubernetes.
+After this part you will be able to

+- Create your own Custom Resource Definitions (CRDs)

+- List and compare platform options.

+- Setup a serverless platform (Knative) and deploy a simple workload

 ## Kubernetes Internals ##